ArcadeAI/ArcadeGPT/README.md

 ## Features

-- 🤖 Interactive chatbot interface for Arcade AI tools
+- 🤖 Interactive chatbot interface for Arcade tools
 - ⚡️ Built with Next.js for optimal performance
-- 🛠 Seamless integration with Arcade AI SDK
+- 🛠 Seamless integration with Arcade SDK
 - 🔄 Support for both cloud and local development environments
 - 💬 Real-time chat interactions
 - 🎨 Clean and intuitive user interface